Sauda Kauma: Other works

 Sauda donated Personal Protective Equipments and gas cylinders other to Health workers in Iganga District during the fight against COVID-19 in 2021.
 She also requested the Government of the republic of Uganda to elevate Iganga general hospital to a referral Hospital Status.

-Sauda has always talked against domestic violence in Iganga District.
+Sauda has spoken out against domestic violence in Iganga District.
 She also requested the president of Uganda Yoweri kaguta Museveni to set up a sugar cane processing factory in Iganga District to help out the farmers of the Busoga sub-region and that the president should set up a special fund to help bail out farmers who have gotten loans from the banks amidst the prices of sugar canes that were dropping.